 About the day:

-During the course of Round 1, each team will be called up for their photo shoot, followed by their safety briefing.
-All team members are required to attend a safety briefing (even if they are not racing in the first race).
-If any team member is late arriving, they can attend another team's safety briefing.
-Once the briefing has been completed, the team members at that briefing will be issued with Race the Dragon wrist bands and only people wearing these wrist bands were allowed into the dragon boats.
+This year's teams were a mixture of previous competitors and new entries, all looking forward to the day to come.
+The event started at 10:00 with an introduction from the festival organiser followed by the first teams being called up for the photo-shoot and then safety briefing.
+All team members were required to attend a safety briefing (even if they are not racing in the first race) and once the briefing has been completed, the team members at that briefing were issued with Race the Dragon wrist bands.
+Only people wearing these wrist bands were allowed into the dragon boats.